mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 ### Language

+## Write for an International Audience

+Mattermost documentation is translated into several languages for use in many countries and cultures.
+For this reason, you must consider cultural differences on a global scale.
+Names, places, events, and actions should be chosen as carefully as possible to avoid misunderstanding.

+Also remember that English is not the primary language of many readers of the documentation.
+Keep the following advice in mind when writing:

+- Choose words with one or very few meanings.
+- Use simple verb forms in writing.
+Most verbs in the simple form are likely to have an equivalent in another language.
+- Avoid jargon and slang words.
+- Limit difficult words to technical terms where their use is unavoidable.
+- Always make sure that your spelling is correct.

 Write documents in English.
 Use American spelling, and avoid constructs where you are forced to write either *he* or *she*, or *his* or *her*.
 You can use *they* or *their* as singular forms instead.

 ### Numbers

-Spell out numbers when the number is the first word in a sentence or is less than or equal to ten (i.e. one to nine), otherwise use numeric digits (i.e., 10 upwards).
-Use commas to make long number strings easier to read.
+Spell out numbers when the number is the first word in a sentence or is less than or equal to ten, otherwise use numeric digits.

+Use commas to make long numbers easier to read.

+Preferred
+  Three cows ran for six kilometers when they saw 2,300,097 mosquitoes chasing them.

+Avoid
+  3 cows ran for 6 kilometers when they saw 2300097 mosquitoes chasing them.

 ### Commas

-We use the Oxford \(serial\) comma in our documentation.
- - For example: "Mattermost's writing style is clear, concise, and simple." as opposed to "Mattermost's writing style is clear, concise and simple."
+Use the serial comma unless doing so decreases clarity and understanding of the sentence.

+Preferred
+  The cows ran from wolves, coyotes, and mosquitoes.

+Avoid
+  The cows ran from wolves, coyotes and mosquitoes.

 ### Capitalization